-You can pick up a paper copy from your favorite bookseller.
-Thanks to both Minnesota Press and SUNY Oswego, the book is also available in an open access format, so you can read or download the whole manuscript right now — for free!
+I am the author of Off the Network: Disrupting the Digital World (2013).
+Thanks to University of Minnesota Press and SUNY Oswego, the book is available in an open access format, so you can read it online or download the whole manuscript for free (click link above).

 “This is an extraordinary book.
 The ‘paranodal’ critique made in Off the Network demands that we look at the social spaces that lie between, and are ignored by, network nodes; at the material basis on top of which supposedly immaterial networks rest; and at the vertical structures of political economic power that control the apparent horizontality of networks.
 In doing so, Ulises Ali Mejias delivers a devastating intellectual slam against conventional thinking about the Internet from both the left and the right.”

 – Nick Dyer-Witheford, coauthor of Games of Empire

 (from back cover)

 “Off the Network shows us that centralization of online services is not accidental.
 Take a look behind the social media noise and read how algorithms condition us.
 Ulises All Mejias carves out a postaffirmative theory of networks.
 No more debates about whether you are a dog or not; identity is over.
 Power returns to the center of Internet debates.
 Off the Network disrupts the illusion of seamless participation–it sides with the resisters and rejecters and teaches us to unthink the network logic.
 Its message: don’t take the network paradigm for granted.”